 Poisonous Venomous Animals in Hawaii?

 What a well-worded question – how nice to see that you’ve been paying attention!
-The answer to this question is yes, there are definitely venomous animals in Hawaii.
+The answer to this question is yes, there are plenty of venomous animals in Hawaii.
 As we’ve said before, these animals are not looking to attack you – they’d rather just be left alone to get on with their lives.
 But sometimes, if threatened, they will attack – which could cause anything from a nasty rash to a worrying fever.
 And, in some rare cases, lack of proper medical treatment can prove fatal.

 So, with that being said, let’s take a look at some of the dangerous animals in Hawaii, and how to avoid making them angry!